 You need to produce software that is intuitive, does not require you to remember how they did something last time, does not force you to complete a task quickly, does not use complicated language and does not confuse your user.

+A tall order.
 An order that can cost many, many hours of rework of existing applications.

 The good part: It benefits us all!
 We all gain something from having these amazing, inclusive applications.
 Also: there is a lot of tools, instructions, guidelines and helpful things out there to help you out.
 From tools like pa11y, accessibility audits in chrome devtools to a bunch of initiatives around teaching people how to do this (see reading suggestions for a few of them).

 To wrap this up: We should do this because caring for our users is the right thing to do.
 It is not enough to be compliant; we need to be empathic and do right by people.
 We might have started the awareness with WCAG and regulations, but it does not stop there.
 Advocates for accessibility talk abut including the disabled community from start to end.
 From thinking about requirements and all the way through user testing and feedback.
 Because, of course, who better to judge if something is indeed accessible, than the actual users?
 And also, experiencing your software first-hand with screen-readers or other tools tells you so much more than a checklist.

 My story this time is about how I first came in contact with the WCAG.
 I knew about the importance of tab order, shortcut commands and building for different screen sizes but I had never considered it beyond “some people prefer to use a keyboard to a mouse” or possibly ergonomics.
 Then one day we got an email.
 I was responsible for the overall testing at a company and we were, politely, informed that someone had decided that from a certain (totally unreasonable) date we were expected to comply with WCAG level AAA (highest available) in all of our web applications.
 And we needed to have 100% automated checks in place.

 Well, none of us knew much about it but we started investigating tools and requirements.
 That took a big chunk of our allotted time and the answer we sent after that was simply: 1.
 100% automation is not possible 2.
 There are tools covering different parts but no tool that covers all 3.
 We did not believe the time frame would work.

 But we chose a tool, set out to create some automation and handed it to the teams working on our web applications.
 We got very little attention from most of them, but we collaborated with one team and helped create a first set of tests to try the solution on.
 We also created a helper checklist for the tests that could not be automated and promised to help train people.